FIRST-Tech-Challenge/fmltc/doc/design.md

      + files for the TensorFlow Model

-The steps involved in generating the model are:
-1. Upload videos
-2. Label objects in video frame images with assistance from object tracking
-3. Produce TensorFlow records from the labeled images
-4. Train a TensorFlow model
-5. Convert the model to TFLite format

 # Login page

-When a user visits the website for the first time, they are presented with a login page.
+When a user visits the website for the first time, the login page is shown.

 <img src="images/login.png" width="192">